 Time blocking involves dividing your day into different blocks of time.
 This time management technique is perfect for the 1-3-5 rule.

-You dedicate each time block to accomplishing a specific task or group of tasks.
-After taking stock of your tasks and identifying major, medium, and small assignments, you can create time blocks for each.
+You dedicate each time block to accomplishing a specific activity or group of activities.
+After taking stock of your assignements and identifying major, medium, and small assignments, you can create time blocks for each.

 Sometimes, you can create time blocks to accommodate more than one task, depending on size.